katydecorah/katydecorah.github.io/code/_posts/2021-10-09-automate-peer-dependency-management.md

 ## Our configuration

-To keep all site repositories consistent, we have configuration packages for [`eslint`](/code/eslint-config/), [`remark`](/code/lint-markdown/), and `prettier`.
+To keep all site repositories consistent, we have configuration packages for [`eslint`](/code/eslint-config/), [`remark`](/code/lint-markdown/), and [`prettier`](https://github.com/mapbox/prettier-config-docs).
 To support each configuration, we must install `devDependencies` (such as `eslint-plugin-jsx-a11y`, `remark-lint-heading-increment`, and `lint-staged`) to make them work.
 In total, we maintain over 20 dependencies in each repository to support our configuration packages, which adds up across 18 repositories.

 ## Managing peer dependencies

 With npm@7, whatever `peerDependencies` that you define in `package.json`, npm will be automatically install them.
 For us, this eliminates our need to manually maintain about 20 packages in each repository.

+{% include img.html src="2021-10-09-automate-peer-dependency-management-2.png" alt="A list of peerDependencies for an eslint configuration." width="1270" height="604" %}

 Our workflow looks like this: